-Still, aspirational monuments matthe Empire State Building.
+Still, aspirational monuments matter.
+We need the Lincoln Memorial, the Empire State Building.
 But if we're going to solve climate change in buildings, which is about a third of the total problem, new structures will have to reconceive what we consider efficient and beautiful.
 And it doesn't have to break the bank.